"Why Quiet Hour" Video Transcript

 It's an easy way to help people reduce stress and feel inner peace outside.

 Unlike most outdoor group activities or interpretive programs, it's not about learning a skill or information.
-It's about enjoying nature as a refuge from the pressures of modern life.

 It's based on a simple four-step process.
 Center, breathe, notice, and appreciate.
 Woven into this process are nine techniques or influences that research shows have a calming or uplifting effect.
 They're things like sensory awareness, earthing or grounding, and effortless attention or soft fascination.

-What are Quiet Hours Benefits for You as a Leader?
+What are Quiet Hour's Benefits for You as a Leader?

 That's because it's:

-Audience-centered, being customizable, highly experiential, and offering participants a meaningful personal benefit. it.
+Audience-centered, being customizable, highly experiential, and offering participants a meaningful personal benefit.

 · It's done seated and is multisensory.

-· It can easily be delivered in a second language since it doesn't involve much speaking
+· It can easily be delivered in a second language, since it doesn't involve much speaking.

-· And, it’s trauma informed, emphasizing things like participants sense of safety and choice.
+· And, it's trauma-informed, emphasizing things like participant's sense of safety and choice.

 You'll get a program that's flexible.
 You can offer it in any natural spot, from a desert to a rainforest, a city park to a campground.
-You can offer it in any season, at any time of day or evening, and for either an hour or a half hour.
+You can offer it in any season, at any time of day or evening, and for either an hour or a half-hour.

 You'll also get a program that's easy to incorporate into your schedule.
-It can be led by anyone after less than an hour studying the group leaders training program.
+It can be led by anyone, after less than an hour, studying the group leader's training program.

 It's easy to conduct.
 It has a relaxed pace and doesn't require much speaking or materials or any physical fitness or special expertise.
 Plus, it's easy to lead because nature is your co-facilitator.